ShiRitika/FurnitureWebsite/README.md

 - How to use props.
 - include useParams.
 - implementation of filter & Map function.
 - React Routing with link , path, params etc.
+- how to use useState, UseEffect, onClick event handling, Button toggle etc.
+- How to fetch data from API.

+## API
+- In this project whatever data is used it is fetched from API url which was hosted on localserver.
+- So first need to run localserver because API is not hosted globally it was present locally.
+- Run project(furniture websiteAPI) available on github.URL for it: https://github.com/ShiRitika/furniture-websiteAPI

+### About Furniture-websiteAPI
+- it include mongoDB database to store data in form of collection.
+- with the help of postman i had get and post data on mongoDB and get URL to fetch data.
+- Mongoose are used to define schema and models for database.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`